 Bathing in such idyllic spots as Bañalbufar, Cala Deià, Cala Tuent, or Torrent de Pareis is a luxury you will never forget.
 The rest of the coast is sheltered by the mountains from the intense Mediterranean winds, its long white sandy shores fill the horizon with turquoise blue tones.
 Among the most coveted beaches such as Can Picafort, Calas de Mallorca, Es Trenc or Sa Ràpita are hidden small dreamy harbours that illustrate the true island spirit.

-Acclaimed by The Times as 'the best place in the world to live’, Palma is the unrivalled heart of Mallorca.
-Its streets buzz with life and invite you to walk along them and seem to draw you along to public squares and charming shopping areas.
-While the backstreets of the historic city center conceal tiny shops such as bookshops, bakeries and artisan outlets, its main streets are bursting with color with shop windows displaying great fashion brands.
-When it comes to culture, Palma is home to a selection of theaters and galleries with shows and exhibitions to satisfy your evenings of music and art.
+Recognised by "The Times" as 'the best place to live in the world', Palma is undoubtedly the heart of Mallorca.
+Its lively streets invite you to stroll around and seem to lead you to popular squares and charming shopping areas.
+While the narrow streets of the old town hide small businesses such as bookshops, bakeries and craft shops, the main avenues in the centre are full of colour and showcase the biggest fashion brands.
+Culturally, Palma has a whole selection of theatres and galleries whose performances and exhibitions will fill your evenings with music and art.